 When it comes right down to it, the success of any company’s employee volunteering program rests on the ability to form, mobilize, and manage teams across all the regions in which the company operates.
 Not only is the global spread of the workforce a hurdle, the various departments and business groups can make things very complicated.
-Here are the three steps to success in finding and supporting leaders in your employee volunteer program.
+As you probably know by now, finding the right people to lead and support your program is a foundational element for a successful, scalable volunteer program.
+Below are the three steps to success in finding and supporting leaders in your employee volunteer program.

-Step One: Finding the right employees to lead your teams
+Step One: Find the right employees to lead your teams

 No matter how enthusiastic or agreeable people may be, if someone is working through the first stage of their journey as a volunteer, they are not the right person to be leading events or guiding other volunteers.
 The objective here is to provide the right kind of experiences so that tourists may become travelers.